jrmunchkin/defi-cube-yield-farm/README.md

 # Cube Farm contracts (SOLIDITY)

-**This is the SOLIDITY version of the repository, to switch to the VYPER version change to branch vyper** :point_up:
+**This is the VYPER version of the repository, you also can find the [VYPER version](https://github.com/jrmunchkin/defi-cube-yield-farm-vyper)**

 This is a repository to work with and create a defi yield farm name Cube Farm in a python environment.
-This is a backend repository, it also work with a [frontend repository](https://github.com/jrchain/defi-cube-yield-farm-front-end).
+This is a backend repository, it also work with a [frontend repository](https://github.com/jrmunchkin/defi-cube-yield-farm-front-end).
 However you absolutly can use this repository without the frontend part.

 ## Summary